-where applicable, undertakings shall comply with the requirements set out in Articles 59 (COF2), 61 (COF4) and 65 (COF8) where the term Minimum Capital Requirement shall mean both non-compliance with the relevant minimum referred to in Article 323a SCG3a (1)(b) and the insolvency of the insurance holding company, the insurance intermediate holding company or the subsidiary ancillary services undertaking;
+(b) the term "Minimum Capital Requirement" in Articles 59 (COF2), 61 (COF4) and 65 (COF8) includes both non-compliance with the relevant minimum referred to in Article 323a SCG3a (2)(b) and the insolvency of the insurance holding company, intermediate insurance holding company, mixed financial holding company, intermediate mixed financial holding company or subsidiary ancillary services undertaking.

-the own-fund item is free from encumbrances and is not connected with any other transaction, which when considered with the basic own-fund item, could result in that basic own-fund item not satisfying the requirements set out in Article 94(1) of Directive 2009/138/EC at group level.

-For the purposes of paragraph 2, references to insurance or reinsurance undertakings in Articles 58 to 74 shall be understood as referring to the insurance holding company, the intermediate holding company or the subsidiary ancillary services undertaking which has issued the own-fund item.
+3. For the purposes of this article, the term "insurance or reinsurance undertakings" in Articles 58 to 74 shall mean the insurance holding company, the intermediate holding company, the mixed financial holding company, the intermediate mixed financial holding company or the subsidiary ancillary services undertaking which has issued the own-fund item.

 Article 324c SCGc